Basic Wine Tasting Terms

 Flabby – wine lacking in acid.

-Fleshy – usually smooth full bodied red wines.
+Fleshy – usually smooth full-bodied red wines.

 Flinty – mineral flavours and aromas normally associated with dry white wines.